image-js/image-js-docs/docs/Features/Analysis/Perimeter.md

 ![Image](./img/download.svg)

-Perimeter is basic tool that provides insight to region's size and length.
+It is a basic tool that provides insight to region's size and length.

 In ImageJS Perimeter is a ROI accessor that returns a perimeter in pixels: